hughevans/tableau_trusted_interface/README.md

 You can optionally pass `user:` and `server:` options here too if you don’t want to use the configured defaults.

-This would typically be put in a Rails controller.
-Then in your view you have two public methods:
+This would typically be put in a Rails controller, providing you access to the following methods in your view:

  - `@report.report_url`
  - `@report.report_embed_url`